Raspberry And White Chocolate Scones

 -

-Add in the soy milk and lemon juice and use a fork to stir it in gently.
+Add in the soy milk and use a fork to stir it in gently.
 When the mixture starts clumping together, stop mixing and add your raspberries.

 -

-Gently use your hands to combine the dough until it JUST comes together.
+Gently use your hands to combine the dough until it JUST comes together (see image in post for reference).
 Be very careful not to use too much pressure or force, or the juice from the raspberries will make your dough too sticky and wet.

 -